MarkBind/markbind/docs/devGuide/development/migratingToTypeScript.md

 ### Step 1: Preparation

 1. **If running, stop automatic compilation on change/save**.
 More on this at [Editing backend features](workflow.md#editing-backend-features) section in the Workflow page.
+Note that any git hooks installed will also compile and build the backend - if git hooks have already been installed for your MarkBind development setup, you will need to bypass them during the "Rename" commit later.

 2. **Install typings of external dependencies** relevant to the files, if there's any that hasn't been installed yet.